UK National Lottery: Rules, Price & Odds

 Final Thoughts on the UK Lotto

 The UK's National Lottery has remained largely a success since its inception in 1994 when it burst onto British TV screens on that first Saturday night and every one thereafter, giving the average Joe Public the chance to win life-changing sums of money.
+You can also play this game on many GamStop casino websites if you feel you can lose control.

 Though it's had its ups and downs over the years, including a fair amount of criticism, overprize breakdowns, machine hiccups and their choice of 'good causes', it remains a much-loved part of UK culture.